Know Your Arches

 If you find that you may have high or low arches, you should visit a foot specialist who may suggest shoe insoles for your arches.
 By supporting the arch and more evenly distributing the weight and pressure of the foot, a shoe insole can help relieve the pain and discomfort a high or low arch can bring.

-If you’re interested in getting some shoe insoles to help with your high or low arches, head on over to Shoe Insoles and check out our ranges of Insoles for High Arches and Insoles for Collapsed Arches.
+If you’re interested in getting some shoe insoles to help with your high or low arches, head on over to Shoe Insoles and check out our specialised ranges, including Insoles for High Arches, Insoles for Collapsed Arches, Insoles for Overpronation and Insoles for Supination.